Diceycle/C-Hero-Calc/README.md

 ### Bugs that I'm aware of
 * It is theoretically possible that healing might revive dead monsters in the backline.
 But only if the AOE Damage source dies and the heal is strong enough.
 Should basically never happen (Famous last words)

+* Valkyrie damage only comes into effect if the monster in the front dies.
+This means heroes in the backline will sometimes survive until it's their turn.
+This might cause some bugs where a hero ability will be in effect longer than it should be.

 ### Potential Errors:
 **bad_alloc**: You get this error when the program tries to use more RAM than your computer has available.